jonnonz1/nz-statute-book/acts/public/2010/private-security-personnel-and-private-investigators-act-2010.md

 (3) An identification badge must not include the name or address of the licensee or certificate holder.

 ### 69 Licensee and certificate holder to keep records
-A licensee or certificate holder or person who employs or engages any crowd controller employee commits an offence and is liable on conviction to a fine not exceeding $2,000 who fails without reasonable excuse to comply with any requirement to keep records that is prescribed in regulations made under section 114.
+A licensee or certificate holder or person who employs or engages any repossession employee or crowd controller employee commits an offence and is liable on conviction to a fine not exceeding $2,000 who fails without reasonable excuse to comply with any requirement to keep records that is prescribed in regulations made under section 114.

 ### 70 Access by Police and Complaints, Investigation, and Prosecution Unit to records
-(1) A licensee or certificate holder or person who employs or engages any crowd controller employee must, when required to do so by a constable or a person authorised by the chief investigator of the Complaints, Investigation, and Prosecution Unit (authorised person),—
+(1) A licensee or certificate holder or person who employs or engages any repossession employee or crowd controller employee must, when required to do so by a constable or a person authorised by the chief investigator of the Complaints, Investigation, and Prosecution Unit (authorised person),—
   (a) show the constable or authorised person without delay any record or document that is required by regulations made under this Act to be kept by the licensee or certificate holder:
   (b) make a copy of all or specified parts of a record or document of a kind referred to in paragraph (a) and give it to the constable or authorised person, or if that is impracticable, give the constable or authorised person the record or document or specified part of it.
-(2) If a licensee or certificate holder or person who employs or engages any crowd controller employee gives a constable or authorised person a record or document, or a specified part of it, under subsection (1)(b), the constable or authorised person must—
+(2) If a licensee or certificate holder or person who employs or engages any repossession employee or crowd controller employee gives a constable or authorised person a record or document, or a specified part of it, under subsection (1)(b), the constable or authorised person must—
   (a) give a receipt for the record or document or specified part of it; and (b) return it within 2 hours.
-(3) A licensee or certificate holder or person who employs or engages any crowd controller employee commits an offence and is liable on conviction to a fine not exceeding $2,000 if the licensee or certificate holder or person fails without reasonable excuse to comply with subsection (1).
+(3) A licensee or certificate holder or person who employs or engages any repossession employee or crowd controller employee commits an offence and is liable on conviction to a fine not exceeding $2,000 if the licensee or certificate holder or person fails without reasonable excuse to comply with subsection (1).

 ### 71 Updating certificate information
 (1) A certificate holder must advise the Licensing Authority—